zaraike/country_data_analysis/.ipynb_checkpoints/README-checkpoint.md

 7. Find the categories with the greatest correlation with a heatmap

-8. Create a scatterplot showing the relationship between Fertility Rate and Median Age
+8. Create a scatterplot showing the relationship between Urban population and Median Age

-9. Create an enhanced box plot showing the Urban Pop % of each continent
+9. Create a line graph showing the net change in population for countries with a Median Age over 40 years

 10. Create a bar graph showing the population of the top ten biggest countries by area